web-vision/wv_deepltranslate/README.md

 ![Glossary Record](./Documentation/Images/UserManual/select-glossary-record.png)

-- Here you can enter the Term and Description for you Glossary entry and add the Translation term how it should be handled in by DeepL translate.
+- Here you can enter the Term and Description for you Glossary entry and add the Translation term how it should be handled by DeepL translate.

 ![Glossary Terms](./Documentation/Images/UserManual/terms.png)